apekelis/item_catalog/README.md

 Now type **python database_setup.py** to initialize the database.

+Type **python database_fill_in.py** to populate the database with some categories and items.
+(Optional)

 Type **python catalog.py** to run the Flask web server.
 In your browser visit **http://localhost:8000** to view the item catalog app.
-You should be able to view, add, edit, and delete catalog items and sub items.
+You should be able to view categories and items, and after loggin in you can also add, edit, and delete the items you created.